 - preservation economics, including heritage tourism

-- historic interiors restoration
+- historic preservation of interiors

 - preservation planning